Hexworks/hexworks-site/_news/2018-12-28-weekly-update.md

 author: hexworks
 short_title: "Weekly update: Zircon & Caves of Zircon"
 ---
 We released the next version of Zircon this week!
+More about it [here](https://hexworks.org/posts/news/2018/12/25/new-zircon-release-2018.12.25-XMAS.html).

 For **Caves of Zircon**: